Jerware/GameFrameV2/readme.txt

 Game Frame Source
 =========
-This Arduino source code is for use with Game Frame, a pixel display available from LEDSEQ.COM.
+This source code is for use with Game Frame, a pixel display available from LEDSEQ.COM.
 It compiles for Teensy 3.x and Teensy LC under Arduino 1.6.3, and requires the following libraries.

 Most libraries are available for download here: